IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 analyze (generic function with 1 method)
 ```
 {: .output}

-And then the detect_problems function will be
+Now declare the *detect_problems* function, which will be:
 ```matlab
 function detect_problems(filename)